ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Introduction

-\revise{Figure~\ref{fig:leaderboard} summarizes model performance across these tasks and corresponding metrics: AnswerMatchF1 for retrieval, Scenario Coverage and Rationale Validity for report, and Safety Rubric Pass Rate for safety.
-All models remain far from achieving human-level reliability, with retrieval as the primary bottleneck, reasoning shows moderate gains, and safety evaluation underscores that preventing user harm in real-world deployment remains the most critical unresolved challenge.}
+Figure~\ref{fig:leaderboard} summarizes model performance across these tasks and their corresponding metrics, including AnswerMatch F1 and SoP for product accuracy, Rationale Validity for report quality, and Safety Rubric Pass Rate for safety evaluation.
+All evaluated models remain far from achieving human-level reliability.
+Our contributions are as follows:

-\begin{itemize}[leftmargin=2em] \item \textbf{Realistic and challenging benchmark:} We present ShoppingComp, comprising 120 tasks and 1,026 scenarios curated by 35 experts with over 1,000 hours of effort.
-All tasks employ real search tools under temporal constraints, rule-based validation, and rubric-based grading to ensure realism, difficulty, and verifiability.
-Alongside the benchmark, we release a dedicated verifier test set to measure the accuracy of LLM-as-a-Judge grading, enabling future verifier model development.